- New Postdoctoral Fellow Positions Available09/09/2021

 Good verbal and written communication skills in English are essential.
 The successful candidate will join a dynamic research environment in the Department of Pharmacology, which offers both basic science and clinical translational opportunities to explore fundamental questions in pharmacogenomics.
 More details can be found here: http://labs.feinberg.northwestern.edu/burridge/

-Salary will be according to NIH (NRSA) Scale and commensurate with experience.
+Starting salary will be according to NIH (NRSA) scale and commensurate with experience.

 Please send a CV (including publications), a cover letter containing a brief description of research experience and interests, and a list of 2-3 references